Amzd/ScrollViewProxy/README.md

 The Apple implementation uses just `.id(_:)` and I had update issues with that where Views with an id sometimes won't update when their ObservedObject changed.
 Maybe this has been fixed in the new SwiftUI beta.

+Also the Apple implementation only supports iOS 14 so I think this repo is still useful.

 # ScrollViewProxy

 Adds `ScrollViewReader` and `ScrollViewProxy` that help you scroll to locations in a ScrollView